josephplpriest/pipeline_project/README.md

 `docker compose up`

+3. To open the streamlit app, open the Network Url output in the terminal in a browser.

-3. After it finishes running, to remove the container:
+4. After it finishes running, to remove the container:

 `docker compose down --volumes`

-`docker image prune`

-4. To open the streamlit app, open the Network Url output in the terminal in a browser.
+5. After running, to clean up containers/volumes (assuming you don't have others on your system you need to save):

+`docker system prune -a`

+##### Note: If you refresh the streamlit app with "Ctrl + R", it will update the data to the lastest scraped while the scraper is continuously running.

 ## Alternate options to run it:

 1. In the `app` directory, there are instructions to run the scraping portion of the app without using **docker compose**.
-It can be ran either locally (with a virtual env) or as a lone docker container.
+It can be ran either locally (with a virtual env) or as a single docker container.